 ‘The Grandest House in County Down’

 Hillsborough Castle has been a grand family home and is now the official home of the Secretary of State for Northern Ireland, and a royal residence.
-Her Majesty The Queen stays at Hillsborough, as do other members of the Royal Family when visiting Northern Ireland.
+Members of the Royal Family stay at Hillsborough when visiting Northern Ireland.

 Viewed by some as a politically neutral venue, Hillsborough has played an important role in the Peace Process in Northern Ireland since the 1980s.